 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The chance that a given day will be muggy in Ashcroft is essentially constant during April, remaining around 0% throughout.

 Humidity Comfort Levels in April

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Ashcroft is essentially constant during April, remaining around 2.2 miles per hour throughout.
+The average hourly wind speed in Ashcroft is essentially constant during April, remaining within 0.1 miles per hour of 4.0 miles per hour throughout.